Digital media use and mental health

-The relationships between digital media use and mental health have been investigated by various researchers—predominantly psychologists, sociologists, anthropologists, and medical experts—especially since the mid-1990s, after the growth of the World Wide Web.
-A significant body of research has explored "overuse" phenomena, commonly known as "digital addictions", or "digital dependencies".
-These phenomena manifest differently in many societies and cultures.
-Some experts have investigated the benefits of moderate digital media use in various domains, including in mental health, and the treatment of mental health problems with novel technological solutions.
+Researchers from fields like psychology, sociology, anthropology, and medicine have studied the relationship between digital media use and mental health since the mid-1990s, following the rise of the World Wide Web and text messaging.
+Much research has focused on patterns of excessive use, often called "digital addictions" or "digital dependencies," which can vary across different cultures and societies.
+At the same time, some experts have explored the positive effects of moderate digital media use, including its potential to support mental health and offer innovative treatments.
+For example, participation in online support communities has been found to provide mental health benefits, although the overall impact of digital media remains complex.

-The delineation between beneficial and pathological use of digital media has not been established.
-There are no widely accepted diagnostic criteria, although some experts consider overuse a manifestation of underlying psychiatric disorders.
-The prevention and treatment of pathological digital media use is also not standardised, although guidelines for safer media use for children and families have been developed.
-The Diagnostic and Statistical Manual of Mental Disorders, Fifth Edition (DSM-5) and the International Classification of Diseases (ICD-11) do not include diagnoses for problematic internet use and problematic social media use; the ICD-11 include diagnosis for gaming disorder (commonly known as video game addiction), whereas the DSM-5 does not.
-Experts are still debating how and when to diagnose these conditions.
-The use of the term addiction to refer to these phenomena and diagnoses has also been questioned.
+The difference between beneficial and pathological use of digital media has not yet been established.
+There are little to no widely accepted diagnostic criteria associated with digital media overuse, although some experts consider overuse a manifestation of underlying psychiatric disorders.
+The prevention and treatment of pathological digital media use are not standardized, although guidelines for safer media use for children and families have been developed.
+The fifth edition of the Diagnostic and Statistical Manual of Mental Disorders (DSM-5, 2013) and the International Classification of Diseases (ICD-11) currently do not recognize problematic internet use or problematic social media use as official diagnoses.
+However, the ICD-11 does include gaming disorder—often referred to as video game addiction—while the DSM-5 does not.
+As of 2023, there remains ongoing debate about if and when these behaviors should be formally diagnosed.
+Additionally, the use of the term "addiction" to describe these conditions has been increasingly questioned.